fractalic-ai/fractalic/docs-temp/ui-server-api.md

 # UI Server & API

+> Disclaimer: This UI Server is an internal development component.
+Regular users running Fractalic workflows (via the AI Server or production deployments) do not need it.
+This document is intended for contributors, advanced operators, or anyone studying Fractalic's internal architecture.
+Do not expose this server publicly.

 ## Internal TOC
 - [What is the UI Server?](#what-is-the-ui-server)
 - [When Do You Use the UI Server?](#when-do-you-use-the-ui-server)